Sinking of HMS Victoria: Court martial

 A court martial was begun on the deck of at Malta on 17 July 1893 to investigate the sinking of Victoria, and to try the conduct of her surviving crew, chief amongst them Captain Bourke.
 All the crew (except three excused for illness) were required to appear as prisoners before the court.
 Members of Admiral Tryon's personal staff were not part of the ship's crew and so were not amongst the accused.
 The court martial was conducted by the new admiral appointed to command the Mediterranean fleet, Sir Michael Culme-Seymour.
-Seymour had been carefully chosen for the job both of restoring the confidence of the squadron, and as a safe pair of hands to conduct the enquiry.
+Culme-Seymour had been carefully chosen for the job both of restoring the confidence of the squadron, and as a safe pair of hands to conduct the enquiry.
 He was a respected admiral at the end of his career and had not expected further appointments.
 He came from a family which included several naval officers, was related to the First Lord of the Admiralty, his father had been Queen Victoria's chaplain, and he was recommended for the job by his friend Prince Alfred, who was concerned for his other friend Captain Bourke.
 Prince Alfred also recommended he take on as secretary his own former secretary, Staff Paymaster Henry Hosking Rickard, who was also appointed Deputy Judge Advocate.
 He had served the same role in previous courts martial, which was to advise on points of law and to impartially sum up the prosecution and defence cases.
 Captain Alfred Leigh Winsloe, an expert on signals and fleet manoeuvres, was appointed as prosecutor and had travelled out to Malta with the new admiral and his staff.
 Vice-Admiral Tracey, superintendent of the Malta Dockyard, plus seven of the fleet captains made up the court.
 A shorthand writer had to be obtained from Central News.
 Captain Bourke immediately objected that four of the judges were captains of ships which took part in the incident, including the captain of Camperdown, and these were replaced by other officers.